dahlke/terrasnek/CONTRIBUTING.md

 - Create a user to invite in the tests (test / test@test.com / neilneilneil)
 - Update secrets.tfe.sh
 - Run the tests.

+## Adding new endpoints

+- Create an endpoint file in the `./terrasnek/` directory with the format `<endpoint_name>.py`.
+  - TODO: docstrings.
+- Update the API class
+  - Import the newly create endpoint class
+  - Add it to the right org requirement in `_class_for_attr_dict` in the in the API class
+  - Define the new API class property for the new endpoint class in `__init__`
+- Create an test file in the `./test/` directory with the format `<endpoint_name>_test.py`.
+  - Test every endpoint that is implemented.
+  - TODO: If your test creates resources that might not get cleaned up in the event of a failure, add destroy logic to the `base.py` test file to purge everything.
+- TODO: Update Docs
+- TODO: Make sure tests work